 Since 2013, another CDC survey showed the rate of unintended pregnancies in the United States fell from 51 percent to 45 percent.
 Yay!

 Since 2014, there’s been a six percent increase in cases of chlamydia and a 13 percent increase in cases of gonorrhea, according to a 2016 CDC report.
 Boo!

 Condoms are the only method of birth control that also prevents STIs, but the data indicates they’re primarily used to avoid pregnancy.
 “I usually ask them right as we’re about to have sex if they’re on the pill,” Simonson said, supporting this notion.
 “That’s the deciding factor if I put on a condom.”

-Julian didn't know who he got chlamydia from, but it took a few months before he recognized funky symptoms in his junk.
-Luckily for him, chlamydia doesn't lead to permanent damage in men.
+Julian didn’t know who he got chlamydia from, but it took a few months before he recognized funky symptoms in his junk.
+Luckily for him, chlamydia doesn’t lead to permanent damage in male bodied individuals.
 When he broke the news to me I immediately made an appointment at the Indiana University health center to get treated.
-I hadn't experienced any symptoms, but I wanted to nip it in the bud.
-Unlike for men, untreated chlamydia can permanently damage a woman's reproductive system.
+I hadn’t experienced any symptoms, but I wanted to nip it in the bud.
+Unlike for males, untreated chlamydia can permanently damage the female reproductive system.

 If I had to choose between getting chlamydia and getting pregnant, I’d choose the former every time.
 But, no one’s been faced with that dilemma since the roaring ’20s brought latex condoms to the market (shout out Charles Goodyear and Julius Fromm).

 Ladies: I implore you to stock up on condoms.
 Just because it’s a “male product” doesn’t mean men are responsible for supplying them.
 If it’s too nerve-wracking to buy condoms in public, order a bulk of 100 condoms from Amazon $69.99 — heh.